FortiGate

 Verification:

-On FortiClient, enable single-sign-on and configure single-sign-on port as 20443.
+On FortiClient, enable single-sign-on and configure the single-sign-on port as 20443.
 Enable IPsec over TCP and configure TCP port as 20443.

 FortiClient v7.4.3: